-Figure 1 Map of Australiavi i Figure 2 A guide to Australia's bio-climatic zonesvi i Figure 3 Diagram of lychee fruitvii i Figure 4 Lychee production areas in Australiavii Figure 3.1 Map of Taiwan showing the main lychee producing areas (shaded in orange) 18 Figure 3.2 Monthly mean temperature (°C) ($-$) and monthly mean relative humidity (%) e (-■ -) in the Taiwan lychee production areas of Kaohsiung, Taichung, Nantou, Tainan, Pingtung and Chiayi) Figure 3.3 Planting pattern in Taiwan lychee orchards Figure 3.4 Fruit fly traps used in a Taiwan lychee orchard24 4 Figure 3.5 Detaching branches with fruit from higher regions of the lychee tree in Nantou26 5 Figure 3.6 Fruit-bearing branches on the trees (left) and fruit bearing branches broken away C from the trees and on the orchard floor (right) 5 Figure 3.7 Lychee are harvested in bunches and individual fruit detached manually and - placed in baskets by hand, Nantou 5 Figure 3.8 Trucks used to transport harvested fruit from orchard to packing shed, Nantou 27 Figure 3.9 Fruit designated to the USA observed in Nantou were weighed and packed into - plastic boxes 7 Figure 3.10 Lychee packing process in mobile packing shed, Nantou 3 Figure 3.11 Lychees packed into plastic nets first and then in ventilated plastic baskets ready - for treatment for export to Japan 3
+Figure A Map of Australiavii Figure B A guide to Australia's bio-climatic zonesvii Figure C Diagram of lychee fruitviii Figure D Lychee production areas in Australiaviii Figure 3.1 Map of Taiwan showing the main lychee producing areas (shaded in orange) 18 Figure 3.2 Monthly mean temperature ($^{\circ}$ C) ($ \diamond$) and monthly mean relative humidity (%) - (-■-) in the Taiwan lychee production areas of Kaohsiung, Taichung, Nantou, Tainan, Pingtung and Chiayi Figure 3.3 Planting pattern in Taiwan lychee orchards Figure 3.4 Fruit fly traps used in a Taiwan lychee orchard Figure 3.5 Detaching branches with fruit from higher regions of the lychee tree in Nantou 26 Figure 3.6 Fruit-bearing branches on the trees (left) and fruit bearing branches broken away from the trees and on the orchard floor (right) Figure 3.7 Lychee are harvested in bunches and individual fruit detached manually and placed in baskets by hand, Nantou Figure 3.8 Trucks used to transport harvested fruit from orchard to packing shed, Nantou 27 Figure 3.9 Fruit designated to the USA observed in Nantou were weighed and packed into plastic boxes Figure 3.10 Lychee packing process in mobile packing shed, Nantou Figure 3.11 Lychees packed into plastic nets first and then in ventilated plastic baskets ready for treatment for export to Japan

-Figure 3.12 Machine used in permanent packing shed for washing and sorting the lychee fruit, Kaohsiung Figure 3.13 Secondary sorting and packing of fresh lychee fruit ready for pre-cooling in Nansi, Tainan Figure 3.14 Summary of export procedures for fresh lychee fruit grown in Taiwan Figure 3.15 Map 1: Map of Vietnam.
-Map 2: Northern Vietnam with lychee production provinces shaded in orange Figure 3.16 Mean maximum ($-$) and minimum ($-$) temperatures and monthly mean relative humidity ($-$) in the main lychee producing provinces of Vietnam Figure 3.17 Average monthly rainfall (mm) (---) and average number of days with 1 mm rainfall ($-$) in the manin lychee producing provinces of Vietnam Figure 3.18 Vietnam lychee trees planted 4-8 m apart Figure 3.19 Wicker baskets used in the orchard to hold harvested fruit and knife used to cut 0 branches from the lychee tree Figure 3.20 Lychee fruit weighed in the orchard and placed on the back of a motorbike for 8 transport to packing sheds Figure 3.21 Packing of lychee fruit from large piles into boxes for transport.
-Fruit is moved C through weighing and washing process and packed into sealed styrofoam boxes Figure 3.22 Summary of export procedures for Vietnamese lychees
+Figure 3.12 Machine used in permanent packing shed for washing and sorting the lychee fruit, Kaohsiung Figure 3.13 Secondary sorting and packing of fresh lychee fruit ready for pre-cooling in Nansi, C Tainan Figure 3.14 Summary of export procedures for fresh lychee fruit grown in Taiwan Figure 3.15 Map 1: Map of Vietnam.
+Map 2: Northern Vietnam with lychee production provinces shaded in orange Figure 3.16 Mean maximum ($-$) and minimum ($-$) temperatures and monthly mean relative humidity ($-$) in the main lychee producing provinces of Vietnam Figure 3.17 Average monthly rainfall (mm) (\blacksquare) and average number of days with 1 mm rainfall (\blacksquare) in the main lychee producing provinces of Vietnam Figure 3.18 Vietnam lychee trees planted 4-8 m apart Figure 3.19 Wicker baskets used in the orchard to hold harvested fruit and knife used to cut branches from the lychee tree Figure 3.20 Lychee fruit weighed in the orchard and placed on the back of a motorbike for transport to packing sheds Figure 3.21 Packing of lychee fruit from large piles into boxes for transport.
+Fruit is moved through weighing and washing process and packed into sealed styrofoam boxes Figure 3.22 Summary of export procedures for Vietnamese lychees

-Figure 2 A guide to Australia's bio-climatic zones
+Figure B A guide to Australia's bio-climatic zones

-Figure 3 Diagram of lychee fruit (Menzel 2002)
+Figure C Diagram of lychee fruit (Menzel 2002)

-Figure 4 Lychee production areas in Australia (ALGA 2012)
+Figure D Lychee production areas in Australia (ALGA 2012)